 Tag Archives: Midland

-By Carlos Morales After standing for more than a half-century in downtown Midland, the nine-story Building of the Southwest is slated for demolition tomorrow morning.
+By Mitch Borden After standing for more than a half-century in downtown Midland, the nine-story Building of the Southwest is slated for demolition tomorrow morning.
 “After decades of an empty building, we are thrilled to remove this eyesore,” said Midland … Continue reading